 As a leading national service organization, it was important to our Chartered members to address the day-to-day challenges of the community through Sisterhood, Scholarship and Service.

 The members of DOS embrace the principles of servant leadership.
 These principles continue to be the driving force for the execution of quality programs which addresses national body initiatives within the greater Columbus community such as Project Cradle Care, the annual SIGMA Youth Symposium and Hattie McDaniel Cancer Awareness & Health Program.

 For more than 40 years, Delta Omicron Sigma has become synonymous with excellence, leadership and youth development.
 Our Chapter exudes talent of more than 50 members ranging from educators to mental health counselors, family physicians, business managers to non-profit directors and more.
 We advise three Undergraduate Chapters at The Ohio State University, Ohio University and Wilmington College.
 We mentor girls ages 12-18 through the national Rhoer Club and advise the newly chartered Philo Affiliate known as “friends” of the sorority.
-We are proud to be recognized nationally and locally for implementing quality programs and events.

 In recent years, we proudly hosted the 75th Central Region Diamond Conference in Columbus, OH where we donated $7,500 to local community-based organizations, such as Godman Guild Association – by granting swimwear and supplies for under served youth, the Girl Scouts of Ohio’s Heartland and Children’s Defense Fund of Ohio.